Constrained mean-field control with singular controls: Existence, stochastic maximum principle and constrained FBSDE: Problem Formulation

-\assref{ass3} strengthens \assref{ass1} by requiring the differentiability of the coefficients and imposing growth conditions on their derivatives, while it is weaker than \assref{ass1} by relaxing the growth condition on the running cost function $f$ and omitting the requirement for a uniform positive constant $c_0$ of the cost function $c$. \assref{ass4} introduces the monotonicity to the coefficients and guarantees the existence of a Lipschitz continuous minimizer for the Hamiltonian.
+Assumption~\ref{ass3} strengthens Assumption~\ref{ass1} by requiring the differentiability of the coefficients and imposing growth conditions on their derivatives, while it is weaker than Assumption~\ref{ass1} by relaxing the growth condition on the running cost function $f$ and omitting the requirement for a uniform positive constant $c_0$ of the cost function $c$.
+Assumption~\ref{ass4} introduces the monotonicity to the coefficients and guarantees the existence of a Lipschitz continuous minimizer for the Hamiltonian.